 The Browns, 49ers and Bears could all use their first pick on a quarterback.
 Alone, that’s enough to think another early quarterback run is waiting at the 2017 NFL draft, even if this year’s class winds up not entirely warranting such a commitment.

-The top five names in our QB rankings right now are the prospects you are likely to hear most about between now and April 27—though Patrick Mahomes and Brad Kaaya may wind up among a group of promising mid-round types.
+The top four names in our QB rankings right now are the prospects you are likely to hear most about between now and April 27—though several others may wind up among a group of promising mid-round types.
 But is there enough talent at the top for those teams in need?

 |2||Patrick Mahomes||Texas Tech||6' 2", 225 lbs.|